 Just like the restaurant!

-We decided to make it at one of our recipe shoots and all agreed that it was SO simple and tasted just like what you could find when you’re eating out.
+This homemade version turned out SO simple and tasted just like what you could find when you’re eating out.

 How to Make Egg Drop Soup

 BOIL.
 Set aside ¾ cup of chicken broth, and pour the rest into a large saucepan.
-Stir the salt, ginger and chives into the saucepan, and bring to a rolling boil.
+Stir the salt, ground ginger and chives into the saucepan, and bring to a rolling boil.

-SLURRY.
-Stir together the reserved broth and cornstarch in a small bowl and mix until smooth – set aside.
+MIX.
+Make a cornstarch slurry by stirring together the reserved broth and cornstarch in a small bowl and mix until smooth – set aside.

 EGGS.
 In another small bowl, whisk the eggs and egg yolk together using a fork.
-Drizzle egg a little at a time from the fork into the boiling broth mixture (egg should cook immediately).
+Drizzle beaten egg a little at a time from the fork into the boiling broth mixture (egg should cook immediately).